-Robert Frost (center) poses on the steps of Old West with Dickinson students in 1959.
+Robert Frost (center), whose visit inspired Jean Louise Stellfox to establish the Stellfox Prize, poses on the steps of Old West with Dickinson students in 1959.

 The Harold and Ethel L. Stellfox Visiting Scholars and Writers Program brings major literary figures to campus for an inter-arts residency that may include readings, discussions, performances, a public lecture and an award ceremony.
 Throughout a week on campus, each honoree also meets informally with students and professors, sharing meals and offering advice and insight to aspiring writers.